LupusTenera/PWC/README.md

 19-10-19
-Discussed 15-10 with the teacher from college that the assesment might be too big.
+Discussed 15-10 with the teacher from college that the assesment might be too time consuming for the period I have.
 Although I might could do a sub part .
 28-10 meeting with teacher.
+So far I made already the data structure , overview of pointers (although I need to finish the list, paired almost each value to a pointer), overview of a database etc.

+Doubting if I should just code the way I think it should be , waiting advice teacher/hearing that I need to do another assesment, thinking about an additional part for the app (which is smaller so more time realistic).